tuxies-wiki-team/tuxies-wiki/docs/guides/flashing-guide.md

 ## How to Flash?

-There are many tools available for this purpose, including but not including [Rufus](https://rufus.ie/en/), [Balena Etcher](https://etcher.balena.io/), [Ventoy](https://www.ventoy.net/en/index.html), and [Fedora Media Writer](https://flathub.org/apps/org.fedoraproject.MediaWriter).
+There are many tools available for this purpose, including but not limited to [Rufus](https://rufus.ie/en/), [Balena Etcher](https://etcher.balena.io/), [Ventoy](https://www.ventoy.net/en/index.html), and [Fedora Media Writer](https://flathub.org/apps/org.fedoraproject.MediaWriter).

 :::info Why Ventoy?